scaev/TimeCapsule/README.md

 To use the application, you'll need to create an account.
 You can do this by clicking the "Sign Up" link on the home page and filling out the registration form.

-Once you're logged in, you can post a new photo by clicking the "Share" link on the home page.
-You'll need to provide a photo, a title, description.
+Once you're logged in, you can post by clicking the "Share" link on the home page.
+You'll need to provide a title and description.

-Other users can then see your photos.
+Other users can then see your posts.

 ## Wireframing & Concept 📝